Access Team Practitioner (experienced or developmental role)

 Up to £4,000 Relocation Package available for this position.
 Terms and Conditions Apply.

 This is an exciting opportunity to join our integrated Access Team within Navigo.
-Whether you have experience working within Crisis/Liaison/SPA services, or have experience in another mental health setting and are looking for your next challenge - this role plays a pivotal part in improving the lives of the people using our services, supporting them to access the most appropriate service(s) for their needs.
+Whether you have experience working within Crisis/Liaison/SPA services or in another mental health setting, this role plays a pivotal part in improving the lives of the people using our services, supporting them to access the most appropriate service(s) for their needs.
 There will be numerous opportunities to develop your skills, undertake training in a variety of evidence-based interventions including the innovative CAMS programme (Collaborative Assessment and Management of Suicidality).
-If you are enthusiastic, flexible, hardworking and ready for a challenge, we invite you to apply.
+If you are enthusiastic, flexible, hardworking, and ready for a challenge, we invite you to apply.

 Main duties of the job

-The Access Team Practitioner will work within the integrated Access Team, covering Crisis, Hospital Liaison and SPA.
+The Access Team Practitioner will work within the integrated Access Team, covering Crisis, Hospital Liaison, and SPA.
 You will be responsible for initial assessment, implementation, planning, and evaluation of care.
 Assessment of risk along with subsequent management and safety planning is a significant part of this role, including face-to-face and over the telephone.
-Covering a 24/7 rota, the post-holder will provide essential mental health assessment and support, whilst sometimes overseeing and supervising other areas of acute services and acting as site lead.
-The role will entail both team working and autonomous working practices, together with personal responsibility for caseload management from first contact to discharge.
-You will be an inspiring supervisor of junior colleagues and students, also delivering training/information to the team and wider services.
-The post-holder will work closely within the multi-disciplinary and inpatient team along with carers/family members.
+Covering a 24/7 rota, the post-holder will provide essential mental health assessment and support, sometimes overseeing and supervising other areas of acute services and acting as site lead.
+The role involves both team working and autonomous working practices, with personal responsibility for caseload management from first contact to discharge.
+You will be an inspiring supervisor of junior colleagues and students, delivering training/information to the team and wider services.
+The post-holder will work closely within the multidisciplinary and inpatient team along with carers/family members.

 About us